dainst/idai-field/desktop/src/manual/manual.en.md

 Please note that in each case images must be imported via the iDAI.field application.
 Image files that are manually placed in the image directory can **not** be used by the application.

 3. In the "File" menu, select the menu item **New project...** and enter the desired name of your project.
-Allowed characters are letters, numbers and hyphens.
+Allowed characters are letters, numbers, hyphens and underscores.

 4. As soon as the new project has been loaded, you can enter basic project data via the menu "File" -> "Current project" -> "Properties".
 First of all, you should create the lists of **staff members** (field
 "Staff" of section "Project") and **campaigns** (field "Campaigns", also of section "Project").
 You can extend